 The Sage replies, “The spread of the knowledge of the laws of Karma and Reincarnation and of a belief in the absolute spiritual unity of all beings will alone prevent this drift.
 The cycle must, however, run its course, and until that is ended all beneficial causes will of necessity act slowly and not to the extent they would in a brighter age.
 As each student lives a better life and by his example imprints upon the astral light the picture of a higher aspiration acted in the world, he thus aids souls of advanced development to descend from other spheres where the cycles are so dark that they can no longer stay there.”

 But the present situation is not as gloomy as one might imagine, for there are cycles within cycles, and – Theosophy says – there is great potential for a type of golden age within the Dark Age of the Kali Yuga.
-Such a golden age will not be the Satya Yuga but rather something else.
+Such a golden age will not be the Satya Yuga referred to in Hinduism but rather something else.
 It results from the fact that the Aquarian Age, the New Age of Aquarius, began very shortly after the 20th century began, just a few years after the second sub-cycle of the Kali Yuga was ushered in.
 This zodiacal or astrological Age of Aquarius will last for around 2,160 years.
 But that is another subject and explored in another article.

 ~ BlavatskyTheosophy.com ~